jchatel/quickmail-next-docs/linkedin/managing-linkedin-import-with-icp-filters.md

 - Why use ICP filters?

-- Where do I set up ICP filters?
+- What filters can I use?

 - How to create an ICP filter?

-- What filters can I use?
+- How do I use my ICP filters?

 - How do I know if my filters are working?